kali-mx/CodePath-Prework/README.md

 ![](https://i.imgur.com/6TO2hYB.gif)

-## App Brainstorming (Step 4)

 ## Notes

 I found the tutorial very straighforward.
 I enjoyed using the Xcode app.
-The only challenge I enountered was setting up the gif.
-I found out along the way, Github blocks pushes of 100MB or more, so you must be mindful of keeping your gif walk-throughs under this or they will not display.
+The only challenge I enountered was setting up the GIF.
+I found out along the way, Github blocks pushes of 100MB or more, so you must be mindful of keeping your GIF walk-throughs under this or they will not display.

+## App Brainstorming

 ## 3 of my favorite applications: